 Accelerated Bachelors in Business Administration (ABBA)

-The UBC provides administrative support to the Graduate Programs at the Craig School of Business for the Executive MBA program.
-This 17-months Executive MBA program is designed for mangers and executives who wants to pursue an MBA, but cannot attend the traditional Monday through Thursday 16-week semester program.
-For more information please contact Tom Burns, Manager Graduate Business Program, Craig School of Business at (559) 278-2107 or via e-mail at firstname.lastname@example.org.
+The UBC provides administrative support to the Graduate Programs at the Craig School of Business for its degree program, MBA for Executives.
+This 17-months MBA for Executives program is designed for managers and executives who want to pursue an MBA, but cannot attend the traditional Monday through Thursday 16-week semester program.
+For more information, please contact Renee Chu-Jacoby, Assistant Director, Graduate Business Programs, Craig School of Business at (559) 278-2107 or via e-mail at firstname.lastname@example.org.
 You can also visit the program’s web site at: http://www.fresnostate.edu/craig/grad-business/emba/.